 Consul General of Ireland to Chicago & US Midwest

-Turtle has given a series of talks for Guardian Life's top tier at both the K-Club and Cliff at Lyons in County Kildare, and at the Parade Tower in Kilkenny Castle.
+Turtle has delivered a series of talks for Guardian Life's top tier at both the K-Club and Cliff at Lyons in County Kildare, as well as the Parade Tower in Kilkenny Castle.

-Turtle’s article, 'Irish Manor Houses', was the cover story of National Geographic Traveler and earned him a short-listing for Travel Journalist of the Year at the Travel Extra Awards 2014.
+Turtle’s article, 'Irish Manor Houses' - the cover story of National Geographic Traveler - earned him a short-listing for Travel Journalist of the Year at the Travel Extra Awards 2014.
+He won the Long Haul Journalist of the Year award in 2006.

-His work has also appeared in publications such as Vogue Living, The World of Interiors, The New York Post, The Australian, The Irish Daily Mail and The Irish Times.
+His work has appeared in publications such as Vogue Living, The World of Interiors, The New York Post, The Australian, Playboy, The Irish Daily Mail and The Irish Times.

-Turtle has produced a book on Sri Lanka and published articles on many countries including Zimbabwe, Mexico, Cambodia, Denmark, the USA and Nova Scotia.
+Turtle has produced book on exotic Sri Lankan villas and superlative Irish pubs.
+He has published articles on many countries including Zimbabwe, Mexico, Cambodia, Denmark, the USA and Nova Scotia.
 He lived in Hong Kong for several years, and also spent a year at university in the Netherlands.

 Turtle Bunbury discusses some of the cast from his book '1847' with Dave Fanning on RTE2, ahead of a talk at the St Patrick's Day Festival in Dublin.